 Patients with metastatic uveal melanoma have a very poor prognosis, and there are no FDA approved therapies for this disease.
 Metastases are most frequently localized to the liver where curative surgical approaches are rare, and chemotherapy or immunotherapy has limited efficacy.
 Without treatment, median overall survival of patients with metastatic uveal melanoma is approximately ten months.
 A meta-analysis of 29 Phase 2 clinical trials of various therapies in metastatic uveal melanoma from 1988 to 2015 demonstrated no improvement in clinical response, with a medium progression free survival of 3.29 months, median overall survival of 10.2 months, and a 1-year overall survival rate of only 43%.
 The poor prognosis associated with metastatic disease and the lack of effective therapies highlight the need for novel therapeutic approaches that specifically target metastatic uveal melanoma.

 Summary of Preclinical and Clinical Data

 IDE196 is a potent and selective small molecule inhibitor of PKC.
 Preclinical data illustrates that IDE196 is potent against both classical isoforms and novel delta, epsilon, eta and theta isoforms of the PKC kinase family with good selectively relative to other kinases.

-IDE196 demonstrated early clinical activity and tolerability in an ongoing Phase 1 clinical study being conducted by Novartis in patients with metastatic uveal melanoma (MUM).
+IDE196 demonstrated early clinical activity and tolerability in a Phase 1 clinical study conducted by Novartis in patients with metastatic uveal melanoma (MUM).
 This clinical trial is entitled “A Phase I, multi-center, open-label, study of LXS196, an oral protein kinase C inhibitor, in patients with metastatic uveal melanoma” (ClinicalTrials.gov Identifier: NCT02601378).

-IDEAYA will continue clinical development of IDE196.
-In addition to MUM, IDEAYA will also explore a tumor agnostic basket study of solid tumors with mutations of GNAQ and GNA11.
+IDEAYA is continuing clinical development of IDE196 in an ongoing Phase 1/2 clinical trial entitled “A Phase 1/2 Study in Patients with Solid Tumors Harboring GNAQ/11 Mutations or PRKC Fusions” (ClinicalTrials.gov Identifier: NCT03947385).
+In addition to MUM, IDEAYA is also exploring a tumor agnostic basket study of other solid tumors with hotspot mutations of GNAQ and GNA11.
 Both GNAQ and GNA11 mutations are listed in multiple diagnostic panels, including the FoundationOne CDx™ NGS panel, FoundationOne™Liquid Biopsy Panel, and the Guardant360® Liquid Biopsy panel.